namancodes/The-Sparks-Foundation/README.md

-● Predict the percentage of an student based on the no. of study hours.
+● Predict the percentage of an student based on the no. of study hours.<br>
 ● This is a simple linear regression task as it involves just 2 variables.
 ● We have used Jupyter Notebook for this task
 ● Data can be found at http://bit.ly/w-data